 Therefore, entrepreneurs from abroad must be aware of the rules of both levels of taxation, both at the federal level and at the regional level.

-If you are here it’s because you are thinking about starting your own business and want to know your tax obligations in depth or perhaps you already have one in place and would like to make sure you maximize your tax returns.
+If you are here it’s because you are thinking about starting your own business in Spain and want to know your tax obligations in depth or perhaps you already have one in place and would like to make sure you maximize your tax returns.

-Well, in this article we will be providing you with details regarding all the possible business taxes in Spain that are imposed on a corporate.
+Well, in this article we will be providing you with details regarding all the possible business taxes in Spain that are imposed on a corporation.
 Without any further delay, let’s understand the corporate taxes in Spain.

 What is all about Corporate taxes in Spain?